By Chris Taylor

 NEW YORK -- If there are no jobs out there, someone forgot to tell Andrew Gordon.

 In late August, the 25-year-old started a new gig as a web specialist in the communications and marketing department of the American Health Assistance Foundation, a nonprofit in Clarksburg, Md.
 The job is a big move up from his last position as a customer service representative of a moving company.
 And it came with a 15 percent higher salary.
-Most significantly, he landed the job at a time when many job seekers simply assume there's not much out there.

 "The job supply was greater than I would have thought," says Gordon, who started his search earlier in the summer.
 "There were actually plenty of things to apply for."